personal injury lawyers

 Handheld Device Ban To Prevent Distracted Driving

 Most states do not entertain the use of handheld devices during driving.
 Specific punishment for distracted driving varies from state to state and place to place.
-In a number of states, traffic laws require that the police issue a citation when evidence suggests the driver has been using handheld devices, whether or not they have committed traffic offenses.
+In several states, traffic laws require that the police issue a citation when evidence suggests the driver has been using handheld devices, whether or not they have committed traffic offenses.

 Other states have even gone to the length of banning handheld devices inside vehicles for all drivers.
-While this law has been effective in preventing distracted driving fatalities, it hasn’t deterred some drivers from using cell phones and tablets while being engaged in driving on highways and around schools and residential areas.
+While this law has effectively prevented distracted driving fatalities, it hasn’t deterred some drivers from using cell phones and tablets while driving on highways and around schools and residential areas.

 For this reason, safety advocates and lawmakers have been calling for stricter laws where punishment for such an offense range from a higher fine to a lengthy jail term.